Sciencentistguy/jamiequigley.com/readme.md

 The source code of my [blog](https://jamiequigley.com).

-I'm using [jekyll](https://jekyllrb.com/), with the theme [cayman-blog](https://github.com/lorepirri/cayman-blog).
+I'm using [hugo](https://gohugo.io/), with the theme [terminal](https://github.com/panr/hugo-theme-terminal).

 ---

-The theme is available under the CC0 licence.
+The theme (reproduced here in `/themes/terminal`) is available under the MIT licence from [here][https://github.com/panr/hugo-theme-terminal].

 All the code for the site (markup, styling, etc) is available under the AGPL licence.

-The actual *content* is available under the CC BY-NC-SA 4.0 licence.
+The actual _content_ is available under the CC BY-NC-SA 4.0 licence.